The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Achieving the required surface and pointing accuracy

-To our knowledge, there are three main approaches\footnote{Additionally, live photogrammetry, updating on timescales of a few seconds, can be expected to achieve 150-500~$\mu$m accuracy depending on the configuration of targets on M1 and the angles covered by the cameras \citep[see][for simulations of different configurations on the 64-m SRT]{Buffa2016}.} now being developed into potentially viable metrology systems: those based on direct measurements using lasers to scan the surface \citep[e.g.][]{Salas2020}, those based on millimetric wavefront sensing \citep[e.g.][]{Naylor2014, Tamura2020}, and those using laser interferometry to track changes in the path length \citep{Rakich2016, Attoli2023}.
-The first was being developed on the 100-m Green Bank Telescope as the Laser Antenna Surface Scanning Instrument (LASSI), but appears to be limited by the scanning strategy to slower than real time performance and will require further technical development before a full demonstration (private communications).
-The second technology, has now been tested as a two-element prototype on the Nobeyama 45-meter telescope \citep{Nakano2022}, and has demonstrated a precision of $8~\mu$m, though further work will be required to fully implement it and show how it scales.
-The third technology, being developed for the Giant Magellan Telescope (GMT) and the 64-m SRT, relies on the Etalon Absolute Multiline Technology$^\textsc{TM}$\footnote{See \href{https://www.etalonproducts.com/en/products/absolute-multiline-technology/}{https://www.etalonproducts.com/en/products/absolute-multiline-technology/}.} to achieve, in principle, a precision of $0.5~\mu$m, exceeding the requirement that the measurement system deliver $\geq 10\times$ better precision than the surface accuracy requirement in order to implement real time corrections.
+To our knowledge, there are three main approaches\footnote{Additionally, live photogrammetry, updating on timescales of a few seconds, can be expected to achieve 150-500~$\mu$m accuracy depending on the configuration of targets on M1 and the angles covered by the cameras \citep[see][for simulations of different configurations on the 64-m SRT]{Buffa2016}.} now being developed into potentially viable metrology systems: those based on direct measurements using lasers to scan the surface \citep[e.g.,][]{Salas2020}, those based on millimetric wavefront sensing \citep[e.g.,][]{Naylor2014, Tamura2020}, and those using laser interferometry to track changes in the path length \citep{Rakich2016, Attoli2023}.
+The first was being developed on the 100-m Green Bank Telescope as the Laser Antenna Surface Scanning Instrument but appears to be limited by the scanning strategy to slower-than-real-time performance and will require further technical development before a full demonstration (private communications with GBT staff).
+The second technology has now been tested as a two-element prototype on the Nobeyama 45-meter telescope \citep{Nakano2022}, and has demonstrated a precision of $8~\mu$m, though further work will be required to fully implement it and show how it scales.
+The third technology, being developed for the Giant Magellan Telescope (GMT) and the 64-m SRT, relies on the Etalon Absolute Multiline Technology$^\textsc{TM,}$\footnote{See \href{https://www.etalonproducts.com/en/products/absolute-multiline-technology/}{https://www.etalonproducts.com/en/products/absolute-multiline-technology/}.} to achieve, in principle, a precision of $0.5~\mu$m, satisfying our engineering partner's (OHB's) internal engineering design principle, which is that any measurement system used in a control system should deliver $\geq 10\times$ higher precision than the surface accuracy requirement in order to implement real-time corrections.

-We note that the approaches considered here are broadly and more properly ``active optics,'' which correct the telescope focus and relative alignment of the optical components, but do not account or attempt to correct for the atmospheric phase variations in the way adaptive optics used on visible band optical telescopes can by using an artificial guide star to track atmospheric seeing.
-A by-product of the live metrology will be lower beam uncertainty and better calibration accuracy.
-Calibration systematics have been one of the primary limitations or uncertainties in many mm-wave surveys, presenting few percent level systematics that affect constraints from CMB analyses \citep{Hasselfield2013, Lungu2022}.